 - Looking for more science and art fun with kids?
-Check out this booklist with a few of our faves: Babble Dabble Do’s Favorite Art & Activity Books for Kids.
+Check out our eBook: Fizz, Pop, Bang Playful Science and Math Activities

 So for all you impatient parents out there look no further for a fun crystal science experiment for kids!
 Making Epsom Salt crystals is really simple and a great idea for a science fair project as well!